Spacetime singularities and caustic of outgoing null hypersurfaces: Results and discussion

 The conclusions from this study can be summarised as follows: \begin{itemize} \item The null geodesic behavior was investigated near the time of singularity formation, $t_{s}(r)$.
 In the case of marginally bound LTB, the null geodesics that emanate from the center between the $t_{p}<t<t_{s}$ will enter the singularity formation time as seen in the fig.~(\ref{ltbcollapsez1}) which shows the Future caustic point of the outgoing null hypersurface.
 A caustic point where numerous null geodesics are emitted from one specific moment, which we defined as the Past-caustic point of the outgoing null hypersurface, will result if the inhomogeneity is sufficiently large, as can be seen in fig. (\ref{ltbcollapseInHomo6}).
 In the case of Future null singularity case, $t_{p} = t_{s}$.

+\item We analytically showed the local visibility of singularity in the marginally bound LTB metric and we have extensively discussed the nature of singularity using the tangent on the apparent horizon.
+For a homogenous density profile at $r = 0$, the tangent on the apparent horizon in the marginally bound LTB situation yields a value of $-2/3$.
+While in the case of inhomogeneity, the interval $(-2/3,1]$ gives the hidden singularity, and $(1,\infty)$ gives the local and global visible singularities.
+Since we were unable to demonstrate an analytical expression for the global visibility of the singularity in this instance, we came to the numerical conclusion that the globally visible singularity will be produced when $ \frac{dt_{ah}}{dR}\Big|_{r = 0} >30$.
+The caustic behavior is absent during the formation of null singularities, $t_{p} = t_{s}$.

+\item We have analysed the zero caustic point in the outgoing null hypersurface which will give the possibility of the formation of future null and about the globally hyperbolic spacetime.
+The nature of the caustic point provides information about the central singularity.
+Additionally, we have analyzed the strength of the singularity as a result, we concluded that the singularity possesses zero caustic point could give Tipler's strong singularity as the final state.

 \item The strongest alternative and solution to the causality criterion can be used to avoid the predictability issue by assuming that spacetime is globally hyperbolic.
 Since the region $J^{-}(\mathcal{J}^{+})$ in fig.~(\ref{PenroseDiagram}) is globally hyperbolic, weak cosmic censorship holds for the future null singularity by definition\cite{Held:1980gc}.
 Hence, the singularity can only be seen if the observer is at a timelike infinity, $i^{+}$.
 We discussed the causal structure of singularity spacetime for various cases using the expansion scalar of outgoing null geodesics and concluded that Future null singularity appears to be neither a black hole nor a naked singularity as shown in fig.~(\ref{PenroseDiagram}).
-Which possess zero caustic point in the outgoing null hypersurface. \item We analytically showed the local and global visibility of marginally bound LTB metric and we have extensively discussed the nature of singularity using the tangent on the apparent horizon.
-For a homogenous density profile at $r = 0$, the tangent on the apparent horizon in the marginally bound LTB situation yields a value of $-2/3$.
-While in the case of inhomogeneity, the interval $(-2/3,1]$ gives the hidden singularity, and $(1,\infty)$ gives the local and global visible singularities.
-Since we were unable to demonstrate an analytical expression for the global visibility of the singularity in this instance, we came to the numerical conclusion that the globally visible singularity will be produced when $ \frac{dt_{ah}}{dR}\Big|_{r = 0} >30$.
-The caustic behavior is absent during the creation of null singularities, $t_{p} = t_{s}$. \item We have mainly focused on the zero caustic point in the outgoing null hypersurface which will give the possibility of the formation of future null and about the globally hyperbolic spacetime.
-The nature of the caustic point provides information about the central singularity.
-Additionally, we have analyzed the strength of the singularity, and as a result, we concluded that the singularity that possesses zero caustic point could give Tipler's strong singularity as the final state. \end{itemize} The well-known question: "Is it possible that the matter is crushed into a single point?"
-In this situation, we have proposed an alternate method that holds, the weak cosmic censorship and strong gravity regions accessible and may provide us with quantum gravity information near the singularity.
+Which possess zero caustic point in the outgoing null hypersurfaces. \end{itemize}